 We washed our hands, put on our apron and I helped him get into the kitchen helper and it was time to bake!

 Everything we needed.
 Ingredients: 3 very ripe bananas, 2 cups of flour, 2/3 cups of sugar, 1/2 cup of vegetable oil, 1 teaspoon of salt and 1 teaspoon of baking soda.
-Utensils: 2 bowls, a baking tray/pan, a floor sifter, a masher, a mixing spoon (a wooden one is more effective) and a spoon (for scooping the batter onto the tray).
+Utensils: 2 bowls, a baking tray/pan, a floor sifter, a masher, a mixing spoon (a wooden one is more effective) and a spoon – not pictured (for scooping the batter onto the tray).

 First look at the banana, say the name several times.
 Feel free to smell it and even taste the unpeeled banana… we did!
 This is a sensorial experience